WASdev/sample.oauth.store/README.md

 ============
 1. Install Eclipse (if not installed already)
 1. Open Eclipse and create a new workspace
-1. Install Websphere Developer Tools for WebSphere® Application Server Liberty into Eclipse.
+1. Install Websphere Developer Tools for WebSphereÂ® Application Server Liberty into Eclipse.
    - In Eclipse, go to Help > Install New Software.
 Click Add.
 If you downloaded a zip file, point to the location of the zip file.
 Or enter the URL to the download site.
 Follow directions and restart eclipse.
 1. Create a WebSphere Liberty Profile runtime in Eclipse
    - In Eclipse, go to Window > Preferences > Server > Runtime Environments > Add > IBM > Liberty Runtime.
 Check the "Create a new local server" box.